TNowalk/my-next-project-course/milestone-3.md

 };
 ```

 This will create a new method called `create`, inside it we use the mongoose model `.create` method to add the project to the database.
 If an error is encountered, we respond with a `500` status code, otherwise we respond with `201` and a JSON payload of the new project.
-For more information what the difference between 500, 200, and 201 status codes are, head over to the [W3 Status Code Definitions](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html).
+For more information on the difference between 500, 200, and 201 status codes are, head over to the [W3 Status Code Definitions](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html).

 Now that we have a new method to use, let's wire it up to a specific route.
 Open `api/project/index.js` and after the line where you defined the `router.get('/', ...)`, add this line: